IOxCyber/ZtoM_Bootcamp/2.Scanning/Nessus/Nessus-theory.md

 - Within a policy, `users can select or exclude specific plugins`.
 - Can define the frequency of scanning for target assets.
 - Policies can include authentication credentials[^1].
-- Provides seprate templates for scanners & agents i.e Scanner Templates & Agent Templates.
+- Provides separate templates for scanners & agents i.e Scanner Templates & Agent Templates.

 ## Components: